 At a height of 12,516 feet, Kuari Pass is a trek which provides you 360 degrees view of some of the highest peaks of the Himalayas which include Nanda Devi, Hathi Ghoda and Dronagiri.

 Though steep at intervals, the trek is an amazing walk on the snow trail and easily one of the best and most rewarding for the efforts put in.
 The scenes from the top are mesmerizing.
 There is white beauty as far as your vision can go.
 Some of us were clicking, few playing with snow while others simply chose to sit and soak in the charm.

 It took us 2 hours to the top, a couple there and return to Khullara again in what was the most eventful and exciting day.

 Day 4 was back to Dhak via Gulling.

 *Descending takes more on your knees than you think.
 Squats recommended.

 - Days required– Minimum of 6 (including 2 days stay at Joshimath).
 Delhi to Joshimath would take around 14-15 hours.

 - How – Via various trekking groups or hiring a team of guides.
 The latter too can be searched online.
 We hired a guide I knew personally.

 - Trekking gear – Visit to a decathlon store is a must. 😛 Honestly speaking, good water proof shoes are very important.
 The rest can be done with.

 - Solo Travellers – Join any treking group.
-It may be difficult to do it totally alone since the trail is through forests and hiring a guide may also be a mandate requirement now.
+It may be difficult to do it totally alone since the trail is through dense forests and hiring a guide may ease the way.
 Not saying it is impossible though, but then solo trek here should be preferred in non-snow months.